rear/rear.github.com/about/index.md

    * tar
    * rsync

- * Two phase disk layout recovery
+ * Two phase disk layout recovery, allows reconfiguration before recovery, e.g.
-   _(enables migrations from e.g. SWRAID to HWRAID, a HWRAID reconfiguration or from partitions to LVM)_
+   * migrations from eg. SWRAID to HWRAID, or unencryped to encrypted partitions

-   * rescue image contains an abstract disk layout configuration
-   * during recovery one can modify this disk layout configuration before restoring
+   * HWRAID reconfigurations
+   * migration from partitions to LVM

  * Support for P2V, V2P, V2V and P2P scenarios
+   * Various virtualization options supported (KVM, Xen, VMware)

  * Various techniques to help troubleshooting
-   _(e.g. restoring to modified hardware etc...)_

-   * structured log files
+   * structured log files and guided menus
    * log files are moved to recovery image, and to recovered system (available in every step for debugging)
    * advanced debugging options to help trace scripts or develop new functionality

- * Integration with monitoring (examples for Nagios)
+ * Integration with monitoring (examples for Nagios/Opsview)

  * Integration with scheduler
    _(e.g. let cron recreate and transfer your images upon disk layout changes)_